Harshalkatakiya/prettier-config/README.md

 ---

-## Contributing
+## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check out the [issues page](https://github.com/Harshalkatakiya/prettier-config/issues) for any open tickets or to report problems.
+Contributions are welcome!
+If you encounter any bugs or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/Harshalkatakiya/prettier-config/issues).

-If you'd like to contribute:
+### How to Contribute

-1. Fork the repository.
+1. Fork this repository.
-2. Create a feature branch.
+2. Create a new branch for your feature or bug fix.
-3. Commit your changes.
+3. Commit your changes with a clear message.
-4. Submit a pull request.
+4. Open a pull request and describe your changes in detail.

 ---

-## License
+## 📄 License

 This package is licensed under the [MIT License](LICENSE).

 ---

-## Author
+## 👤 Author

-**Harshal Katakiya**
+### Harshal Katakiya

 - GitHub: [@Harshalkatakiya](https://github.com/Harshalkatakiya)
 - Email: [katakiyaharshl001@gmail.com](mailto:katakiyaharshl001@gmail.com)